rayalan/binary-adages/content/pages/profile-interview-answers.md

 The big downside for Agile development is that it can lack adequate long-term focus.
 Some engineering problems, especially non-functional requirements, take a well-designed plan executed over the long term.
 Agile tends to avoid this kind of planning.
 Likewise, constantly doing the immediately expedient solution can easily build up tech debt and gradually drag the team down.
 At the same time, the best solution for the company is not necessarily a series of iterations away from the current solution.
 Agile excels at finding the locally optimal solution, but often misses far more globally optimal approaches.

 The second downside of some Agile implementation is that they are overly rigid.
 Agile is intended to be, well, agile and adapt to the specifics of the situation.
-When it doesn't do that (e.g. we can't do that because it isn't agile), Agile can become an anchor.
+When it doesn't do that (e.g., "we can't do that because it isn't Agile"), Agile can become an anchor.
 Rather than serving to help teams excel, the Agile process itself adds stress.
 For example, teams who take commitments extremely seriously may find themselves stressing out at the end of every sprint.

 ## How do you think technology advances will impact your job?

 Since the punchcard and mainframe, there has been a search for an easier way for humans to describe what work they want done in a way that the computer will do it.
-After all, software development is similar to a blacksmithing -- people want horseshoes for reliable transportation and metal hoes to produce food and swords to defend themselves.
-But when there are better ways to achieve those ends -- cars or tractors or tanks -- blacksmithing as an industry goes way.
+After all, software development is similar to blacksmithing -- people want horseshoes for reliable transportation and metal hoes to produce food and swords to defend themselves.
+But when there are better ways to achieve those ends -- cars or tractors or tanks -- blacksmithing as an industry goes away.

 Yet so far, the complexity of computer software has increased right alongside the enhancements.
 Yes, compilers are better, but applications are often hundreds of megabytes or gigabytes.
 Yes, computers are more powerful, but now we're capable of generating gigabytes of data.
 Yes, the internet allows unparalleled interaction and connectivity, but it also introduces a whole new set of threat vectors for data to be compromised.

 My guess is that this trend will continue -- tools making work easier, but complexity increasing never the less.

-Copilot and machine learning being able to generate code and explain what code does are a real cool capability accelerates solving common problems.
+Copilot and machine learning being able to generate code and explain what code does are a really cool capability that accelerates solving common problems.
 But I see them as enhancements rather than game changers.
 First, they still very much need human checks.
 They use prediction to generate likely text; they don't actually understand what the human wants or what the code will do.
 And sometimes they are badly wrong, perhaps in subtle ways.
 Being able to read code is a harder skill than being able to write code, and so validating what the AI is doing will continue to require highly skilled humans.
-Additionally, a lot of software development is about the bigger picture and how all the pieces work together -- something that there are rather poor tools for managing right now, especially non-propriety solutions.
+Additionally, a lot of software development is about the bigger picture and how all the pieces work together -- something that there are rather poor tools for managing right now, especially non-proprietary solutions.

 Eventually, I think we'll see a jump to templated solutions for common problems.
 Just like a coding language has a set of common patterns (loops, if statements, assignments, functions), we'll gain a similar set of patterns for servers, APIs, and webhooks.
-Datadog's universal service monitoring which can plug into a linux kernel and monitor all incoming and outgoing http calls is an example of this idea -- it doesn't matter what the application is, the way it is monitored is consistent.
+Datadog's universal service monitoring that can plug into a linux kernel and monitor all incoming and outgoing http calls is an example of this idea -- it doesn't matter what the application is, the way it is monitored is consistent.

 But at the moment, we're at the proliferation phase -- layers built on top of layers, and the complexity is increasing.
-Even trends that simplify life for some (such as microservices for developers) have introduced a whole new technologies and careers (Kubernetes and cloud engineering).
-And even then, microservices aren't a silver bullet; distributed debugging is no joke and microsevices -- or at least specific microservice implementations -- do not always align to business objectives (c.f.
-[Amazon Prime Video](https://devops.com/microservices-amazon-monolithic-richixbw/)).
+Even trends that simplify life for some (such as microservices for developers) have introduced whole new technologies and careers (Kubernetes and cloud engineering).
+And even then, microservices aren't a silver bullet; distributed debugging is no joke and microsevices -- or at least specific microservice implementations -- do not always align to business objectives (c.f., [Amazon Prime Video](https://devops.com/microservices-amazon-monolithic-richixbw/)).

 # Professional interactions